 1) Get your own branding sorted

-Before you start pitching, you need to get your branding sorted and have some kind of online platform displaying your work.
+Before you start pitching, you need to get your branding sorted and have some online platform displaying your work.

-Branding can be as little as a couple of social media platforms (ideally Twitter and LinkedIn) and a website of your own or portfolio platform like Journo Portfolio or Underpinned (where you can also apply for jobs).
+Branding can be as little as a few social media platforms (ideally Twitter and LinkedIn) and a website of your own or a portfolio on a platform like Journo Portfolio or Underpinned (where you can also apply for jobs).

 Blogging, of course, can be lucrative in itself and, as someone who earns passive income from a blog, it puts me in a great position of only pursuing the writing work I genuinely want to do.
 Not that starting a blog isn’t hard work in itself, and largely unpaid for a good while.